ItsEcholot/real-stereo-extended/documents/web-protocol.md

 #### Server Events

+- `get: () => Resource`<br>
+Returns the current resource in the `acknowledgment`.
 - `create: (data: Resource) => Acknowledgment`<br>
 Creates a new resource.
 It should contain the whole resource in the first argument.
-It is only available on a resource listing, not on a single resource.
 The `acknowledgment` will contain information about the creation success and errors.
-- `update: (id: number, data: Resource) => Acknowledgment`<br>
+- `update: (data: Resource) => Acknowledgment`<br>
 Updates the specified resource.
 It should contain the whole resource in the first argument and is only available on a single resource, not on a resource listing.
 The `acknowledgment` will contain information about the update success and errors.
 - `delete: (id: number) => Acknowledgment`<br>
 Deletes the specified resource.
 It is only available on a single resource, not on a resource listing.
 The `acknowledgment` will contain information about the deletion success and errors.

 #### Client Events

-- `get: (data: Resource | Resource[])`: This event will get fired automatically after joining a namespace and when the resource gets changed.
-It contains the whole resource as the first argument.
+- `get: (data: Resource | Resource[])`: This event contains the whole resource as the first argument and will be triggered each time a resource gets changed.

 ## Protocol Documentation